How to Start Your Own LLC in Idaho - Complete Guide

 Email: business@sos.idaho.gov

-5. Drafting an Operating Agreement
+5. Preparation of Operating Agreement

 Key Components Include:

-6. Obtaining an Employer Identification Number (EIN)
+6. Applying to get an Employer Identification Number (EIN)

-7. Licenses, Permits, and Compliance
+7. Compliance, Permits, and Licenses

 8. Determining Your Tax Status